 - Adaptation of the commercial modeling package, CMG STARS, to provide reservoir modeling capabilities for hydrate prospects, and use of the model to determine the production potential of gas hydrate settings.

-- Analysis of Milne Point Unit (MPU) seismic data and integration with MPU well log data and publicly available well data from the surrounding Prudhoe Bay and Kuparuk River production units.
+- Analysis of MPU seismic data and integration with MPU well log data and publicly available well data from the surrounding Prudhoe Bay and Kuparuk River production units.

 Project Start: September 30, 2001

 Phase 1: DOE Contribution: $ 2,611,828, Recipient Contribution: $5,396,234